samsuh/2026-journal/README.md

 Feeling a bit empty lately.
 I think I need something more engaging than learning stuff.

+watched a few videos on music production, daws tutorials.

 ## 2/22/26 - Sunday
 Goals for today:
 - DONE ~~Went to gym - Set A~~